Vomiting in dogs has a wide range of causes. Thankfully, it can be really easy to deal with – but it can also be life-threatening.

 I used to see this at my clinic all the time.
 Counter surfing, kids feeding the dog or dropping food from their highchairs.
 Kids think it’s amazingly funny, but as cute as it may be, it’s not good for dogs, especially those with sensitive stomachs.
 And sometimes, depending on what the child is eating, it could be harmful.

 This is especially true with fatty foods.
-If a dog jumps up on the counter and steals a cooked chicken with lots of fat on it, or gets up and lick bacon grease out of a frying pan, that can cause pancreatitis.
+If a dog jumps up on the counter and steals a cooked chicken with lots of fat on it, or gets up and licks bacon grease out of a frying pan, that can cause pancreatitis.
 If they start to throw up after something like this, it’s a clear path to pancreatitis – an overdose of fat.
 In this case, it’s always a good idea to go to the vet right away.

-Stress can also cause pancreatitis (it can cause so many illnesses, truly), so if you’re noticing anything – has there been any kind of emotional change or upset in the house, in your dog’s life, someone leaving to go off to school, a divorce, anything that could potentially upset them – and vomiting at the same time, that stress could be the cause.
+Stress can also cause pancreatitis (it can cause so many illnesses, truly), so if you’re noticing anything – any kind of emotional change or upset in the house, in your dog’s life, someone leaving to go off to school, a divorce, anything that could potentially upset them – and vomiting at the same time, that stress could be the cause.

 For more about pancreatitis, read this post.